 Compare GRAB & NWS Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

-News Corporation is a diversified media conglomerate with significant presence in the US, the UK, and Australia.
+News Corporation is a diversified media conglomerate with large presence in the US, the UK, and Australia.
 Key mastheads include The Wall Street Journal, Barron's, New York Post, The Times, The Sun, The Australian, Herald Sun, and The Daily Telegraph.
 Its 61%-owned REA Group is the dominant property listings business in Australia.
 In addition, it owns Harper Collins, one of the largest book publishers in the world, and has a sizable US digital property advertising business, Move.
 The 65% interest in Foxtel, the Australian pay-TV and streaming provider, was sold in April 2025.
 The sale to global sports streaming platform, DAZN, was struck at more than 7 times Foxtel's EBITDA.